 - Nominees should be businesses that demonstrate remarkable growth, innovation, and leadership in its industry.

-- Nominees must be within their 3rd – 9th year of business as of August 31, 2019.
+- Nominees must be within their 3rd – 9th year of business as of August 31, of this calendar year.

 Sponsored by: Mac Mac & Mac Lawyers